Searching for the Sun

 I took the day off work, in part because I needed a bit of a break and in part because there was a much talked about solar eclipse in prospect in the middle of the morning, which was being celebrated with a caching event in Central Milton Keynes.
-I wouldn’t normally have gone, but total eclipses are a rarity, so I decided to take the day off and go to do some more caching after the eclipse/event.
+I wouldn’t normally have gone, but total eclipses are a rarity.
+It seemed a good day to take the day off and go to do some more caching after the eclipse/event.

-The first photo in the batch above was actually taken whilst walking down the ramp into the kids’ school with Izzy.
-The cloud was just thinning out the light enough to be able to shoot the Sun perfectly without needing any filters.
+The photo here was actually taken whilst walking down the ramp into the kids’ school with Izzy.
+The cloud was just thinning the light enough to be able to shoot the Sun perfectly without needing any filters.
 The shot really is of the Sun, partially covered by the Moon, taken through clouds.

-I can’t remember why we left them last time, but presumably it was just because they involved a bit more walking than we had time (or energy) for on the previous trip.
+I can’t remember why we left them last time.
+Presumably it was just because they involved a bit more walking than we had time for on the previous trip.

-I started with the grouping at the northern end and then moved the car to attack the group at the southern end.
+I started with the grouping at the northern end and then moved the car for the southern end.

 During the walk the weather had cleared up from the initial grey start to the day, and I managed to find myself with a couple of very good shots over the Bedfordshire countryside, including a great view down a hill and towards the massive Cardington Sheds.